My updated review of Gary Lippman’s novel, Set the Controls for the Heart of Sharon Tate:

 @garylippmanofficial – thanks for the trip!

-A few weeks ago, little after midway through the book, I had complete deja vu.
+A few weeks ago, a little after midway through the book, I had complete deja vu.
 The hairs on my arms prickled up and I felt like I was sliding through temporal/imaginal reality.
 No kidding, it was like I experienced the story/conversation before, even though the book is fiction and I am not a character.

 Maybe I dreamed it?
 Maybe time is slipping?
 I’m off on some dimensional twist?
 The book is a time portal?